venkata1509/maven/Readme.md

-# Jenkins Maven Tool - Unit Tests and Integration Tests
+# Jenkins Maven Tool - Unit Tests and Integration
 ---
 ## Unit Tests vs Integration Tests:
 - **The unit test** run configuration is a part of the Maven default project configuration.
 Maven runs these tests automatically if following criteria are met: